 What is Labour’s controversial private school VAT raid policy?

-Rachel Reeves set to commit to tax rise in first Budget as chancellor on Wednesday
+Rachel Reeves commits to new year tax rise in first Budget as chancellor

 Your support helps us to tell the story